(Louis Meulstee’s web site)

 What is a Fullerphone and how does it work?

 The Fullerphone was basically a DC line Morse telegraph.
-The main feature of the Fullerphone was that the transmissions were practical immune from overhearing, which made the system at the time when it was devised very suitable for use in forward areas.
+The main feature of the Fullerphone was that the transmissions were practically immune from overhearing, which made the system at the time when it was devised very suitable for use in forward areas.
 In addition, the Fullerphone was very sensitive and a line current of only 0.5 microampere sufficient for readable signals.
 In practice, however, 2 microamperes were required for comfortable readings and it could be worked over normal Army field lines 15-20 miles long.
-When superposed on existing telephone lines, telephone and Fullerphone signals could be sent over the line simultaneously without mutual interference.
+When superposed on existing telephone lines, telephone and Fullerphone signals could be sent over the line simultaneously without mutual interference

 It should be noted that Fullerphone signals were much clearer than those of a 'Buzzer telegraph' as the start and end of a signal did not depend on the starting and stopping of a vibrating